-Our analysis of NICER data uses a different method.
+My great hope for X-ray measurements is that another method will be more successful.
+This will be the focus of our analysis of NICER data.
 The idea is that if a neutron star has a hotter region ("hot spot") on its surface and gas in the hot spot rotates around the star, a distant observer will see an energy-dependent waveform whose properties are affected by special relativistic effects such as Doppler shifts and aberration, and general relativistic effects such as light deflection.
 If you know the rotation frequency of the star, then to lowest order you could get the radius from the linear speed on the surface (which feeds into the special relativistic effects), and the mass to radius radio from the fraction of the surface that is visible (which results from general relativistic light deflection).